-(Moran 1996; McCutcheon and Moran 2012).
+The evolutionary processes that drive the initial genome erosion have been largely investigated (e.g. Moran and Plague 2004; Burke and Moran 2011; Oakeson et al. 2014; Clayton et al. 2016; Manzano-Marín and Latorre 2016).
+In contrast, the second phase, characterised by slow and gradual erosion of specialised endosymbiont genomes, like those of Blattabacterium, is not completely understood.
+Several mechanisms may explain this slow and gradual genome erosion.
+The most generally accepted mechanism is genetic drift (Moran 1996; McCutcheon and Moran 2012).
 Endosymbionts are generally thought to have small effective population sizes, as they go through transmission bottlenecks at each generation of their host, enhancing genetic drift.
-In addition, because endosymbionts strictly reproduce asexually and experience no recombination, they are thought to undergo irreversible accumulation of slightly deleterious mutaimpeding gene function, and promoting pseudogenization.
+In addition, because endosymbionts strictly reproduce asexually, without recombination, they are thought to undergo irreversible accumulation of slightly deleterious mutations, impeding gene function, and promoting pseudogenisation.
 This process, known as Muller's ratchet (Muller 1964; Lynch et al. 1993), is largely believed to be the main cause of genome reduction by gene loss in endosymbionts (Moran et al. 2008; McCutcheon and Moran 2012).

-A second mechanism was proposed by Marais et al. (2008), who suggested that enhanced mutation rate is the main genome reduction in endosymbionts.
-Endosymbionts typically lack many genes involved in DNA repair mechanisms (Moran et al. 2008; Kuwahara et al. 2011), enhancing the mutation rate, and increasing the effect of mutation bias in bacteria toward adenine and thymine (A + T) and deletions (Hershberg and Petrov 2010).
+A second mechanism was proposed by Marais et al. (2008), who suggested that enhanced mutation rate is the main driver of genome reduction in endosymbionts.
+Endosymbionts typically lack many genes involved in DNA repair mechanisms (Moran et al. 2008; Kuwahara et al. 2011), enhancing the mutation rate, and increasing the effect of mutation bias in bacteria toward adenine and thymine (A+T) and deletions (Hershberg and Petrov 2010).
 The enhanced mutation rate hypothesis also has the potential to explain reductive genome evolution in free-living bacteria (Marais et al. 2008), which, unlike endosymbionts, have large effective population sizes (Giovannoni et al. 2005; Boscaro et al. 2013; Batut et al. 2014; Giovannoni et al. 2014; Brewer et al. 2017).
-A third mechanism is the host acquisition of cosymbionts, which is thought to relax selection on many primary symbiont genes, and speed up the loss of redundant genes.
+A third mechanism is the host acquisition of co-symbionts, which is thought to relax selection on many primary symbiont genes, and speed up the loss of redundant genes.
 This phenomenon has been described repeatedly in species of insects associated with multiple endosymbiont species (Moran and Bennett 2014; Douglas 2016; Sudakaran et al. 2017).
-Finally, the "domino effect" hypothesis postulates that gene loss induces the loss of other dependent genes (e.g., within the same pathway) that are rendered nonfunctional (Dagan et al. 2006; Martínez-Cano et al. 2018).
+Finally, the 'domino effect' hypothesis postulates that gene loss induces the loss of other dependent genes (e.g. within the same pathway) that are rendered non-functional (Dagan et al. 2006; Martínez-Cano et al. 2018).

-Cockroaches and termites inherited Blattabacterium, an intracellular symbiotic bacterium growing in specialized fat body cells (Brooks 1970), from their common ancestor.
+Cockroaches and termites inherited Blattabacterium, an intracellular symbiotic bacterium growing in specialised fat body cells (Brooks 1970), from their common ancestor.
 Genome sequences have shown that Blattabacterium participates in recycling of nitrogen wastes, and provides amino acids and vitamins to their host cockroach (López-Sánchez et al. 2009; Sabree et al. 2009).
-Blattabacterium has been strictly vertically transmitted across generations of their cockroach hosts since the symbiotic association was established more than 200 Ma (Lo et al. 2003; Bourguignon et al. 2018; Evangelista et al. 2019; Arab et al. 2020).
-Termites, except the primitive species Mastotermes darwiniensis, and cavedwelling cockroaches of the genus Nocticola are the only two blattodean lineages that are known to have lost Blattabacterium (Bandi et al. 1995, Lo et al. 2003, 2007).
+Blattabacterium has been strictly vertically transmitted across generations of their cockroach hosts since the symbiotic association was established more than 200 million years ago (Lo et al. 2003; Bourguignon et al. 2018; Evangelista et al. 2019; Arab et al. 2020).
+Termites, except the primitive species Mastotermes darwiniensis, and cave-dwelling cockroaches of the genus Nocticola are the only two blattodean lineages that are known to have lost Blattabacterium (Bandi et al. 1995, Lo et al. 2003, 2007).